 Care and Health

 Because these chickens are so independent, it is rather easy to care for them.
 You won’t have to worry too much about them, as long as they have a large area to roam and be free.
 You will also be able to save more money without buying them as much food as they can survive as long as they have sufficient land.
+This means the cost to feed these chickens is much less than average.

-However, many like to buy feed (or make it) to provide extra just in case.
+However, many like to buy feed (or make fermented feed) to provide extra just in case.
 If you want your chickens to provide a lot of eggs and give you good meat, make sure they have plenty to feed off of.
 Their feed needs to have a lot of protein as well.

 Due to them being a hybrid, you also won’t have to worry about having many health issues.
 This is because they were made to grow at a slower and thus healthier speed, unlike other broilers.
 Many broilers die because their bodies cannot handle that fast growth.
 The Red Ranger, however, was bred specifically to help avoid this fate.